iRenan2K/IMC-mini-project/README.md

 1. Click on `Download ZIP` at the green button `<> Code`
 2. Extract the archive to your machine (Desktop folder recommended)
-3. Open the Windows Command Prompt and navigate to the directory where the IMC file is located, using `cd`
+3. Open the Windows Command Prompt and use `cd` to navigate to the directory where the IMC file is located
 4. Run `a.exe` to launch the code